junga-com/bg-core/readme.md

 while [ $# -gt 0 ]; do case $1 in
 	-a|--all)  allFlag="-a" ;;
 	-b|--my-bFlag) myBFlag="-b" ;;
-	-c*|--catBread*) bgOptionGetOpt val: catBread "$@" && shift ;;
+	-c*|--catBreed*) bgOptionGetOpt val: catBreed "$@" && shift ;;
 	*)  bgOptionsEndLoop "$@" && break; set -- "${bgOptionsExpandedOpts[@]}"; esac; shift;
 done
 p1="$1"; shift
 p2="${1:-"defaultP2Value"}"; shift
-printfVars allFlag myBFlag catBread p1 p2
+printfVars allFlag myBFlag catBreed p1 p2
 <cntr-d>
 $ chmod a+x /tmp/test8.sh
 ```
 Ok, at first glance this is not simple.
-But its another idiomatic thing.
+But its an idiomatic thing.
 The first and last two lines of the while loop are constant.
 You dont need to think about them.
 Copy and paste them or rely on an editor snipit to add them to your script or function.
 What you do care about are the lines starting with -a, -b, and -c.
 Each of those lines introduce a supported option.
-Option -c requires an argument.
+Can you tell that option -c requires an argument and options -a and -b do not?

 After a while, you get conditioned to recognizing the options loop at the start of a function or script body and it becomes simple to understand.

-The glean feature in the bgBCParse function understands this idiom so it automatically provides completion help for the user to know that options are available, what they are, and which require arguments.
-This script does not implement a oob_printBashCompletion callback so it will use the default BC algorithm using only the glean feature.
+This script uses the default BC behavior which will glean the option syntax from the standard options block to let the user know that optional arguments are available, what they are, and if any require an argument.
+You could define the oob_printBashCompletion callback function in your script to add bespoke option processing if needed.
+Note that the words surrounded in &lt&gt are comments that give the user context and can not be selected.

 ```
 $ /tmp/test8.sh<tab><tab>
 <optionsAvailable>  >
 $ /tmp/test8.sh -<tab><tab>
-<options>    -a           --all        -b           --my-bFlag   -c           --catBread=
+<options>    -a           --all        -b           --my-bFlag   -c           --catBreed=
-$ /tmp/test8.sh --catBread=calico one
+$ /tmp/test8.sh --catBreed=calico one
 allFlag=''
 myBFlag=''
-catBread='calico'
+catBreed='calico'
 p1='one'
 p2='defaultP2Value'
 ```